Climate Change in Kuwait

 Kuwait is both physically and biologically threatened by the global warming phenomenon.
 Over the next few decades, Kuwait could be potentially facing serious impacts of climate change in the form of floods, droughts, depletion of aquifers, inundation of coastal areas, frequent sandstorms, loss of biodiversity, significant damage to ecosystems, threat to agricultural production and outbreak of diseases.

-There is an urgent need to implement climate change mitigation and adaptation measures, and prepare a strong framework for socio-economic development which may be sustainable in the long-run.
+There is an urgent need to implement climate change mitigation and adaptation measures, promote widespread use of renewable energy and prepare a strong framework for socio-economic development which may be sustainable in the long-run.